davidmalcolm/texi2rst/output/options-controlling-the-preprocessor.rst

   object file name consists of the name of the source file with any suffix replaced with object file suffix and with any leading directory parts removed.
-If there are many included files then the rule is split into several lines using \-newline.
+If there are many included files then the rule is split into several lines using :samp:`\`-newline.
 The rule has no commands.

   This option does not suppress the preprocessor's debug output, such as